mahimamarwah/Marketing-Automation/README.md

 # AutoLinkedIn

-Elevate your LinkedIn game with **AutoLinkedIn**, a Python package designed for automating routine LinkedIn tasks.
+Elevate my LinkedIn with **AutoLinkedIn**, a Python package designed for automating routine LinkedIn tasks.
 Whether you want to connect with specific users, manage connection requests, or optimize your LinkedIn networking, this package has you covered.

 ### Key Features